 We issued stock-based compensation awards through the granting of warrants and stock options, which generally vest over a four-year period.
-We issued 2,171,841 options with a weighted average exercise price of \$2.02 to certain employees, board members and advisors during the year ended December 31, 2023.
-We issued 1,211,155 options with a weighted average exercise price of \$5.34 to certain employees, board members and advisors during the year ended December 31, 2023.
-We issued 348,153 options with a weighted average exercise price of \$1.86 as separate inducement grants distinct from the 2023 Inducement Award Plan.
+For the years ended December 31, 2024 and 2023, we issued 3,087,382 and 2,171,841 stock options, respectively, with a weighted average exercise price of \$1.60 and \$2.02, respectively, to certain employees, board members and advisors from the 2021 Equity Incentive Plan.
+For the years ended December 31, 2024 and 2023, we issued 310,000 and 348,153 stock options, respectively, with a weighted average exercise price of \$1.58 and \$1.86, respectively, from the 2023 Inducement Plan.

-We account for equity-based compensation in accordance with ASC 718, Compensation-Stock Compensation (ASC 718).
+We account for equity-based compensation in accordance with ASC 718, Compensation-Stock Compensation ("ASC 718").
 In accordance with ASC 718, compensation cost is measured at estimated fair value and is included as compensation expense over the vesting period during which service is provided in exchange for the award on a straight-line basis.
 Vesting of the awards depend solely on service conditions required of the employee.
 The Company reverses any previously recognized compensation cost associated with forfeited awards in the period of the forfeiture occurs.